Read Time: 5 minutes

 Simple pricing (ie competitor-based pricing for similar services and products) is largely used by businesses selling commodities.
 Here, pricing decisions are made incrementally and often in response to competitor behavior such as offering purchase allowances or increasing discounts.

-What Kind of Pricing Decision Are We Talking About?
+What Kind of Pricing Decisions Are We Talking About?

 We can break pricing issues into five key areas, all supported by a pricing capability: